zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 ---
 # Middleware

-## What are "Middlewares" and why they are needed
+## What is a "Middleware" and why they are needed
 Before introducing middleware, let us understand why they are needed.

-Consider following example where we have two endpoints within HttpApp
+Consider the following example where we have two endpoints within HttpApp
 * GET user by id and
 * GET multiple users paginated
 ```scala